Jody Allen: Career

+Controversies

-In 2013, five of her former security guards accused her of sexual harassment.
-The lawsuit was settled out of court.
+In 2013, five of her former security guards accused her of sexual harassment, and extensive unethical activity, including bribing customs officials to smuggle animal bones out of Africa and Antarctica.
+The lawsuits were eventually settled out of court.

 Philanthropy

 Allen co-founded the Paul G. Allen Family Foundation in 1990.
 Since then, the foundation has given more than $469 million in grants to over 1,400 nonprofit organizations.

 Allen is the president of the board of trustees of the Museum of Pop Culture, a nonprofit museum dedicated to pop culture and music.
 The Seattle Times credited Allen with helping her brother make the museum a reality: "Although Allen gets most of the credit...it is the brainchild of both these close siblings.
 Allen provided the money and inspiration; Patton, as executive director, is largely responsible for the vision that made it happen."

 With her brother, Allen co-founded the Seattle-based non-profit organization Allen Institute for Brain Science in 2003, of which she serves as chairman of the board.
 The Institute provides free online public resources to scientists around the world.
 Other boards on which she has served include those of the Seahawks Charitable Foundation, ArtsFund, the Theatre Communications Group, the University of Washington Foundation, the Museum of Glass, the Los Angeles Film Festival and the Oregon Shakespeare Festival.